Skip to content

 Conflict modelNone — single-turn responses8-primitive ontological grammar

-FrameworksGeneral knowledge only31 peer-reviewed frameworks, live
+FrameworksGeneral knowledge only46 peer-reviewed frameworks, live

 Emotional intelligenceSentiment detectionPlutchik mapping + Gottman signals

-VisualizationNoneLive knowledge graph + timeline
+VisualizationNoneLive graph + timeline, N-party colors

 ProfilingNoneThomas-Kilmann + trust indices